8 Fixes AirDrop Missing in Finder Sidebar on Mac Taheo

 Fix Airdrop disappeared on Mac Finder Sidebar

-Also Read, Full guide on how to bring back the Finder Sidebar on Your Mac Computer
+Also Read: Full guide on how to bring back the Finder Sidebar on Your Mac Computer

 Solution #1.
 How to Add AirDrop to Finder Sidebar in Finder on Mac

 here’s How do I open AirDrop in Finder on iPhone?
-Easy and Traditional methods to access airdrop on Mac. – Now, Airdrop is available on the Mac control center, Explained last in a tutorial
+Easy and Traditional methods to access Airdrop on Mac. – Now, Airdrop is available on the Mac control center, explained last in a tutorial

 1→ Open Finder on your Mac.
 Click on the Finder option in the top menu bar.

-2→ Select Preferences.
+2→ Select Settings..

 3→ Click on the Sidebar tab.